ichoukou/OuyeXie.github.io/Interview/Amz/SpecificNotes.md

         - 主流的流式计算有S4、StreamBase、Borealis，其storm也具有流式计算的特性
     - workflow systems
         - AWS Lambda lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 With Lambda, you can run code for virtually any type of application or backend service - all with zero administration.
 Just upload your code and Lambda takes care of everything required to run and scale your code with high availability.
 You can set up your code to automatically trigger from other AWS services or call it directly from any web or mobile app.
-        - Amazon Kinesis is a platform for streaming data on AWS, offering powerful services to make it easy to load and analyze streaming data, and also providing the ability for you to build custom streaming data applications for specialized needs.
+        - Amz Kinesis is a platform for streaming data on AWS, offering powerful services to make it easy to load and analyze streaming data, and also providing the ability for you to build custom streaming data applications for specialized needs.
 Web applications, mobile devices, wearables, industrial sensors, and many software applications and services can generate staggering amounts of streaming data – sometimes TBs per hour – that need to be collected, stored, and processed continuously.
-Amazon Kinesis services enable you to do that simply and at a low cost.
+Amz Kinesis services enable you to do that simply and at a low cost.
     - map-reduce
     - distributed caching schemes
         - [Distributed Cache Managemen](http://www.dis.uniroma1.it/~ciciani/DIDATTICA/ARCHITETTURE/distributed_caching_schemes.pdf)